thomaskrug96/tkrug_portfolio/content/featured/SpotifyProfileV2/index.md

   - Bootstrap
 ---

 Built a mock car dealership website using Django and IBM Cloud.
-Designed APIs using Django REST Framework to create, read, update and delete dealerships and customer reviews in a cloud-based database.
+Designed APIs using Django REST Framework to create, read, update and delete dealerships, customer reviews, and user login info in a cloud-based database.